lvjhn/draft_ph-wiki-datasets/README.md

 ### General Helpers
-The general helpers script contains simple and quick functions for commonly used functions such as flattening a JSON tree.
+The general helpers script contains simple and quick functions for commonly used functions throughout the project.

 ### **`Client`**
 The client class can be instantiated using the following syntax.